 The Fort Worth Press, long since out of business, produced a multipage scrapbook of Cliburn Competition press coverage for readers to save and enjoy.
 This document, like others on this page, can be viewed in the TCU/Special Collections digital repository; scroll down to "View/Open."

 Variously referred to as "brochure," "booklet" or "catalogue," the application brochure for the first competition was a strong advertisement for Fort Worth as a cultural entity.
-Its envelope showed an early "globe" logo that was replaced by a stylized piano logo used for many years.
+Its envelope showed an early "globe" logo that was soon replaced by the stylized piano logo used for many years.
 View the complete application brochure in the TCU/Special Collections digital repository.

 A snippet from a two-page flyer, "Here's What They're Saying About Fort Worth," ca.1961, described the application brochure minutely and implied its importance in gathering support.